Autism is a complex neurological disorder that cannot be diagnosed through medical tests.

 Instead, a diagnosis is made based on the presence or absence of certain observable behaviors.
 Qualified and experienced professionals should perform a comprehensive evaluation to determine the presence of autism symptoms and the impact that these symptoms have on an individual’s life.
 Because of its complexity, a diagnosis of autism should not be made after a 15 minute exam in a doctor’s office.

 Rather, it should only be made after an in-depth assessment process that includes the use of diagnostic instruments specifically determined to be valid for autism, along with observations of the individual in multiple settings.
-Additionally, because a diagnosis requires symptoms to be present prior to the age three, a careful and detailed developmental history should be collected from a parent or caregiver.
+Additionally, because a diagnosis requires symptoms to be present prior to the age of 3, a careful and detailed developmental history should be collected from a parent or caregiver.

 Who can diagnose autism?